Enhancing Vision-Language Model Reliability with Uncertainty-Guided Dropout Decoding: Introduction

-In practice, LVLMs typically process visual inputs token by token, which we refer to as {\it visual tokens}.\footnote{We specifically refer to the tokens that are already in the input prompt to the text decoder.
+Recent advancements in large vision-language models (LVLMs) have demonstrated impressive capabilities~\citep{du2022survey, li20254d, zhao2024multimodal} in tasks such as image captioning, visual question answering (VQA), and multimodal reasoning~\citep{antol2015vqa, ma2023crepe, gupta2023cliptrans, li2024socialgpt}.
+However, LVLMs still face challenges in accurately perceiving and interpreting visual inputs, leading to inaccurate outputs and hallucinations~\citep{liu2024survey}.
+These issues often stem from LVLMs misrepresenting key image elements or overlooking critical details~\citep{gunjal2023detecting, zhai2023halle}.
+In practice, LVLMs typically process visual inputs token by token \citep{li2025-textOrPixels}, which we refer to as {\it visual tokens}.\footnote{We specifically refer to the tokens that are already in the input prompt to the text decoder.
 Concrete definition is in \secref{subsec:vlm}.} This can fall short in effectively focusing on the most informative parts of the visual context.
-While attention mechanisms are designed to prioritize relevant information, they are not always perfect~\citep{xu2016showattendtellneural, selvaraju2020grad}, especially when the inputs are complex or ambiguous for the model, or in other words, of high \textit{uncertainty}.
-Existing methods to address these challenges in the training stage often involve fine-tuning on specific tasks~\citep{yuksekgonul2023visionlanguagemodelsbehavelike,liu2024llavanext,liu2024llava1_5,wang2024mpo_internvl}, or using additional supervision signals especially at lower level to guide the model~\citep{you2023ferret_ground_anything,cheng2024spatialrgpt}.
+While attention mechanisms are designed to prioritize relevant information, they are not always perfect~\citep{selvaraju2020grad, attentionrag, kangsee}, especially when the inputs are complex or ambiguous for the model, or in other words, of high \textit{uncertainty}.
+Existing methods to address these challenges in the training stage often involve fine-tuning on specific tasks~\citep{yuksekgonul2023visionlanguagemodelsbehavelike,liu2024llavanext,liu2024llava1_5,wang2024mpo_internvl, song2025head}, or using additional supervision signals especially at lower level to guide the model~\citep{you2023ferret_ground_anything,cheng2024spatialrgpt}.
 However, these approaches are resource-intensive and not easily extensible to new tasks.
-Alternative inference-time strategies, such as attention-based or logits-based mechanisms on decoding correction~\citep{xu2015show, selvaraju2017grad,chen2024halcobjecthallucinationreduction,jiang2024chinese,zhang2024sled_self_logits_decoding}, attempt to identify important regions in the input without additional training, but they typically rely on heuristic design choices and largely increase inference cost.
-Therefore, enhancing the trustworthiness of LVLMs and reducing hallucinations require more principled methods that can more effectively emphasize the most informative parts of the visual input.
+Alternative inference-time strategies rely on attention or logits-based mechanisms but typically use heuristic designs and increase inference cost~\citep{xu2015show, selvaraju2017grad,chen2024halcobjecthallucinationreduction,zhang2024sled_self_logits_decoding}.
+Therefore, enhancing the trustworthiness of LVLMs \citep{jiang2025robustifying} and reducing hallucinations \citep{chen2024halcobjecthallucinationreduction} require more principled methods that can more effectively emphasize the most informative parts of the visual input.